Nikki de Roest

 Nikki de Roest (Heerjansdam, 4 April 1993) is a Dutch educator and a former association football player, who played professionally in 2012–2013 season for PSV/FC Eindhoven.
 She played internationally for the Netherlands in young soccer selections.
 De Roest plays as a midfielder.
-At present she plays futsal.
+She later played futsal.

 Football career

 De Roest played initially played on boys teams of VV Heerjansdam and from 2010 at ASWH.
 From 2011 she started playing on women's teams, initially one year at the Ridderkerk-side RVVH in the Hoofdklasse.

 Dutch International teams

 In 2009 De Roest played in Netherlands U–16, gaining 3 caps in total.
 In 2009-2010 she continued her international career in Netherlands U–17, where she had 8 caps.

 BeNe League with PSV/FC Eindhoven

 In 2012 De Roest transferred to the newly established women's team PSV/FC Eindhoven, playing in the BeNe League.
 On 24 Augustus 2012 she played her first game (from the 85th minute) for PSV/FC Eindhoven playing in The Hague against ADO Den Haag.
 This was also the team's first game.

 In February 2013 De Roest and her team lost in the eighth finals of the National Cup, against SC Buitenveldert.
 De Roest had played 69 minutes in this game.